n-hop/bats-documentation/README.md

 # BATS Protocol Performance Test

-BATS Protocol is a network communication protocol based on BATS codes, designed to provide high throughput and low latency for data transmission in lossy networks.
-In this project, we develop a testbed and compare the performance of BATS Protocol with other techniques/protocols.
-The performance metrics include throughput, latency and reliability.
+BATS Protocol is a network communication protocol based on BATS codes, designed to provide high throughput and low latency data transmission in lossy networks.
+In this project, we evaluate and compare the performance of BATS Protocol with other techniques/protocols in terms of various performance metrics such as throughput, latency and reliability.

 ## Contents